Las Chiapanecas: Text by Juan Arozamena Sánchez

 I cut/plucked a carnation.
-My faithful horse went like the wind through the blue mountain range, (down) the little road to my ranch, [Second verse as sung by Nat King Cole: "I went through the mountain range, (down) the little road to my ranch; my faithful horse went like the wind"] to bring me to its [antecedent ambiguous] side.
+My faithful horse went like the wind through the blue mountain range, (down) the little road to my ranch, "I went through the mountain range, (down) the little road to my ranch; my faithful horse went like the wind"] to bring me to its [antecedent ambiguous] side.
 Lovely flower of April, take this carnation, which I bring to you with passion.
 Do not say no to me, for the secret of my love is in your mouth.

 When the night arrived and covered the white ranch with its blue cloak, the happy dance began.